StanAngeloff/vagrant-shell-scripts/README.md

     The virtual host is pointed to `path` or `/name` if `path` is omitted.

     If you prefix the function with `PHP=any-value`, PHP will be enabled through a PHP-FPM.
 You must have `php5-fpm` installed.

+    The arguments `user` and `group` are used to re-configure PHP-FPM's default `www` pool to run under the given account.

     You can optionally specify space-separated directory index files to look for if a file name wasn't specified in the request.